CloudSnorkel/cdk-github-runners/API.md

 - *Type:* <a href="#@cloudsnorkel/cdk-github-runners.RunnerImage">RunnerImage</a>

-Docker image loaded with GitHub Actions Runner and its prerequisites.

-The image is built by an image builder and is specific to Fargate tasks.
+Docker image used to start a new Fargate task.

 ---